-Students also have the opportunity of learning a wide variety of instruments through their participation in the Instrumental Music Program.
-Students at the school are offered the choice of learning flute, clarinet, saxophone, violin, percussion/drum kit, guitar (acoustic, electric or bass), piano and voice up to VCE level.
+Students have the opportunity of learning a wide variety of instruments through their participation in the Instrumental Music Program.
+Students are offered the choice of learning flute, clarinet, saxophone, violin, trumpet, trombone, percussion/drum kit, guitar and voice.

-Students participating in this low cost program become involved in one of the various bands, choirs or ensembles appropriate to their level of ability which aims to further develop their technical and reading skills by the attendance of regular rehearsals.
-Opportunities are given to students to perform at various concerts throughout the year as well as becoming involved in regional events.
+When participating in the program, students become involved in one of the various bands, choirs or ensembles appropriate to their level of ability which aims to further develop their technical and reading skills by the attendance of regular lunchtime rehearsals.
+Opportunities are given to students to perform at various concerts throughout the year, including Discovery Night, Awards Night, Parent Nights, as well as becoming involved in regional events.

-Lessons are given in small groups by professional instrumental teachers and as student’s progress, lessons tend to become individual.
-For lower levels they are given on a rotating basis during half a period each week, but for VCE students lessons are given during the student’s free periods where possible.
+Lessons are given in small groups by specialist qualified instrumental teachers and as students’ progress, lessons tend to become individually based.
+For lower levels lessons are taught on a rotating basis during half a period each week, but for VCE students lessons are taught during the student’s free periods where possible.